 Is there a more touchy topic in American communities than the issue of sexuality, particularly adolescent sexuality?
-Recent research I’ve been doing for my dissertation suggests it remains one of the most difficult topics for any community to come together on to address.
+Recent research I’ve been doing suggests it remains one of the most difficult topics for any community to come together on to address.
 I’ve spent several years of my career working in the sub-field of teen pregnancy prevention.
 Though I started by developing and delivering teen pregnancy prevention curriculum directly to youth in schools and community based organization (CBO) settings, the success of my work gave me the opportunity to replicate the program at both organizational and community levels throughout the United States.
 As a result I often found myself in the middle of intense organization and community-wide conversations about adolescent sexuality.

 I have to confess that much of the time I did it wrong.
 It’s not that I was trying to mess up.
 In fact, I was doing what I had been taught to do: identify and understand a problem, formulate a solution to the problem and apply the solution wherever I find the problem.
 There are many public health interventions where that approach works just fine.
 For example, immunization.
 Once the virus has been identified and understood, a vaccine can be formulated and widely applied with the expectation that a vast majority of the population will benefit from it.
 However, some public health issues are better informed by social science than medical science.
 Teen pregnancy is one of those.
 Viewing it through the lens of social science allows us to glimpse the context of complexity that surrounds teen pregnancy.
 A few years ago Teenwise Minnesota (formerly MOAPPP, the Minnesota Organization on Adolescent Pregnancy Prevention and Parenting) created a visual that attempted to capture the complicated nature of the challenge of teen pregnancy.